Saturday, May 6, 2017

 The soul that sees beauty may sometimes walk alone. --Johann Wolfgang von Goethe

-In conjunction with World Labyrinth Day, the artists of Core Performance Company under the artistic direction of Sue Schroeder create a performance work, in tandem with the community, in and around the Labyrinth.
+In conjunction with World Labyrinth Day, the artists of Core Performance Company under the artistic direction of Sue Schroeder created a performance work, in tandem with the community, in and around the Labyrinth.
 Walk contemplates the changing nature of the individual within our briskly changing world with the Labyrinth offering the sacred space for this community experience.

 About the performers